vuex-orm/vuex-orm/docs/README.md

 Join us on our [Slack Channel](https://join.slack.com/t/vuex-orm/shared_invite/enQtMzMxMTY4MzcwOTYzLTYwZDFjNTgzZDk4MDJlODJmMzk5NmNmZDBiYjIyMTVjMDk1MGRkYTEyYmNkMGM4MjRkNGJmYTBhNTIxYTA5OWI) for any questions and discussions.

+While there is the Slack Channel, do not hesitate to open an [issue](https://github.com/vuex-orm/vuex-orm/issues) for any question you might have.
+We're always more than happy to hear any feedback, and we don't care what kind of form they are.

 ## Examples

 You can find example application built with Vuex ORM [at here](https://github.com/vuex-orm/vuex-orm-examples).